 “No, but she comes every morning.”

-He showed me the dream kitchen, I couldn’t have decorated it better myself.
+I followed him to the dream kitchen, and stopped to take it all in.
+I was in awe.
+I couldn’t have decorated it better myself.
 It had all the appliances I had ever wanted.
 I smoothed my hand over the Vitamix blender.
 “Imagine,” I said, “smoothies without seeds in them.”

 “I never use it” he said.

-We found our way back to the living room and sat down solemnly on his couch.
+We found our way back to the living room and sat down awkwardly on his couch.

 “So, how have you been?” he asked weirdly-politely.